 Was that the first time for you?

 Or maybe your grandma set a plate of fresh muffins on her kitchen table one day when you went to visit her, and that first bite of fluffy sweetness blew you away.
 "Please more muffins, Grandma!" you pleaded.
-(Of course you can, this is Grandma.)
+(Of course you can, this is Grandma you're asking.)

 Me, I was never a huge fan of muffins.
 Me and muffins, well, we just didn't have anything special between us.
 Sometimes when I had a muffin as a kid (the store-bought chocolate kind) ith sthuck tho the rthoof of mhy mufth.
 Then I'd be gulping down milk.
 In my experience, muffins were just thick and simply, bland.
 It's like it was trying to be a cupcake.
-But it just ended up being disappointing while it stuck there to the roof of my mouth.
+But it just ended up being disappointing.

 One day my disappointment changed.